Fozzy: Judas (2016–2018)

 Jericho confirmed that Fozzy hoped to have their seventh studio album written by January 2016.
 As of December 2015, the band had started working on the record and hoped to have a release date sometime in summer 2016.
 However, Jericho said in an interview that it was unlikely to be released in 2016 and was more likely to be released in 2017; this could be due to his return as a full-time WWE in-ring competitor.

 On March 18, 2017, Jericho announced that Paul Di Leo had rejoined Fozzy on his Instagram page, replacing Randy Drake as the bassist.

 On April 26, 2017, the band released a short snippet of their new single and music video titled "Judas", which premiered on Loudwire on May 2.
 "Judas" would later become one of the official theme songs for WWE's NXT TakeOver: Chicago, as well as Jericho's theme song in New Japan Pro-Wrestling and All Elite Wrestling.
 "Judas" instantly became a hit for the band, receiving over 30 million views on YouTube, and reaching number one on various charts worldwide, including reaching number 5 on the Billboard Mainstream Rock Songs, their highest charting position for a single.
-The band embarked on a show tour in May–June 2017.
+The band embarked on a show tour in May–June 2017 alongside Kyng and Sons of Texas.

 Guitarist Rich Ward revealed in an interview with Blabbermouth that the album would be released in September 2017 and is also titled Judas.
 The album release date was revealed on Jericho's official Instagram account: Judas was released on October 13, 2017.
+The album debuted at 147 on the Billboard 200 and 7 on the US Hard Rock Charts.
+The album was often considered one of the band's strongest and most consistently enjoyable albums, though some reviewers pointed out a few forgettable tracks and felt the band held back at times.

 After extensive touring through 2017 - 2018, Paul Di Leo would again part ways and again be replaced with Randy Drake for the remainder of the 2018 Judas tour, including Fozzy playing at Jericho's Rock'N'Wrestling Rager at Sea.

 On October 22, 2017, Fozzy played at the Aftershock Festival in Sacramento, California.